Ulysses S. Grant vs Robert E. Lee on Slavery

 In this enlightened age, there are few I believe, but what will acknowledge, that slavery as an institution, is a moral & political evil in any Country.— Robert E. Lee in 1856

-Still, when it came to the actions each took toward the slaves under his authority, Grant’s behavior was that of a committed abolitionist, while Lee worked hard to keep his slaves in bondage as long as he could.
+Still, when it came to the actions each took toward the slaves under his authority, Grant’s behavior was that of a committed abolitionist, while Lee worked hard to hold onto his slaves as long as he could.

-In this two-part series we will examine the attitudes and actions of both Grant and Lee with regard to slavery as an institution, and toward the slaves that were under their control.
+In this two-part series we will examine the attitudes and actions of both Grant and Lee with regard to slavery as an institution, and toward the enslaved people who were under their control.
 This article focuses on Grant.
 To get an in-depth perspective on Lee's attitude toward slavery, please see: